casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 1. Setting up and installing the official Rust Casper client
 2. Setting up accounts on a Casper network
 3. Acquiring the IP address of a peer on the official Testnet or Mainnet
-4. Querying deploys to check the execution status of deploys.

 The Rust Casper Client
 ^^^^^^^^^^^^^^^^^^^^^^